GeorgeDaoud3/SOFE4630U-MS4/README.md

       <img src="figures/recorderls.jpg" alt="Dockerfile for the voting recorder service" width="850" />

    4. Execute the instruction in the Dockerfile to generate the image and push it to the artifact repository.
-This is an alternative to the **docker build** and **docker push** that were used in the logger service.
+This is an alternative to the **docker build** and **docker push** used in building the logger service.
       ``` cmd
       cd ~/SOFE4630U-MS4/voting_record
       gcloud builds submit -t $RECORDER_IMAGE
       ```
 3. Also, we need to create a Docker image for the PostgreSQL server to create an initial table within the server.
-   1. To create an initial table, we must execute a SQL statement found at [voting_record/postgres/CreateTable.sql](voting_record/postgres/CreateTable.sql) at the docker container during initialization.
-It's much like standard SQL except for the keyword, **serial**, which will auto-increment the values in the **id** column.
+   1. To create an initial table, we must execute an SQL statement found at [voting_record/postgres/CreateTable.sql](voting_record/postgres/CreateTable.sql) in the docker container during initialization.
+It's much like standard SQL except for the keyword **serial**, which will auto-increment the values in the **id** column.

       <img src="figures/postgres_table_sql.jpg" alt="PostgreSQL script to create a table" width="390" />